anchpop/ChadNauseam-Site/popovitch-blog/content/blog/zinc/index.md

 And that would be fine for most purposes.
 However, for the sake of illustration, let's convert it to another way of writing arithmetic expressions that can be evaluated slightly more efficiently, called reverse polish notation (RPN).
 The nice thing about RPN is that it's non-hierarchial and doesn't require parentheses, making it a closer approximation to how computers work.

 How RPN works is simple.
-This is the definition of an RPN instruction:
+It's simply a list of "RPN instructions":

 ```reason
 type rpn_instruction =